biomed-bioinformatics-bootcamp/BMES-T580-2019/Module01/Readme.md

 1. Complete the Hello World assignment from PJS.

-   - Complete the `hello_world.py` program described in Module 01 of the [Python Jump Start Course](https://github.com/biomed-bioinformatics-bootcamp/python-jumpstart-course-demos/tree/master/apps/01_hello_world).
+   - Complete the [Hello World App](https://github.com/biomed-bioinformatics-bootcamp/python-jumpstart-course-demos/tree/master/apps/01_hello_world) and save your file as `hello_world.py` in the `Module01` directory.
+   - Take a screenshot of the working code.
+   - Adjust the `Module01\Readme.md` so it properly displays your screenshot.
-   - Upload a screenshot of the running Hello World program to BBLearn for your "Assignemnt".
+   - Upload a screenshot of the running Hello World program to BBLearn for your "Assignment".

 ## Rubric